Pigeon Forge Elementary School/Pigeon Forge Canning Factory

 Erected 2014 by City of Pigeon Forge.

 Location.
-35° 47.314′ N, 83° 33.13′ W. Marker is in Pigeon Forge, Tennessee, in Sevier County.
+35° 47.283′ N, 83° 33.03′ W. Marker is in Pigeon Forge, Tennessee, in Sevier County.
 Marker can be reached from Old Mill Avenue 0.2 miles east of The Parkway and Old Mill Avenue.
-Touch for map.
 This marker is located beside the walking trail in Patriot Park.
 It is on the east side of the park just past the Liberty Bell.
 Patriot Park is located just past the Old Mill Square at traffic light 7 on the Parkway.
+Touch for map.
 Marker is in this post office area: Pigeon Forge TN 37863, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Sevier County Veterans Memorial (within shouting distance of this marker); Pigeon Forge Iron Works (about 400 feet away, measured in a direct line); Unionists Within the Confederacy (about 500 feet away); Early Pigeon Forge (approx. 0.2 miles away); Pigeon River Railroad (approx. 0.3 miles away); First Baptist Church Pigeon Forge (approx. half a mile away); Broady Dairy (approx. 0.9 miles away); Pigeon Forge (approx. one mile away).
+Sevier County Veterans Memorial (about 300 feet away, measured in a direct line); Pigeon Forge Iron Works (approx. 0.2 miles away); Unionists Within the Confederacy (approx. 0.2 miles away); Pigeon River Railroad (approx. 0.2 miles away); First United Methodist Church of Pigeon Forge and Pigeon Forge Academy (approx. ¼ mile away); Early Pigeon Forge (approx. ¼ mile away); First Baptist Church Pigeon Forge (approx. 0.4 miles away); Broady Dairy (approx. 0.8 miles away).
 Touch for a list and map of all markers in Pigeon Forge.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 26, 2014, by Marcia Nelson of Pigeon Forge, Tennessee.
-This page has been viewed 481 times since then and 67 times this year.
+This page was last revised on May 3, 2019.
+It was originally submitted on June 26, 2014, by Marcia Nelson of Pigeon Forge, Tennessee.
+This page has been viewed 559 times since then and 30 times this year.
 Photos: 1, 2. submitted on June 26, 2014, by Marcia Nelson of Pigeon Forge, Tennessee. • Bill Pfingsten was the editor who published this page.